-Chris Iannetta leaves game after being hit by pitch in face
+Chris Iannetta sent to hospital after being hit by pitch in mouth

 Iannetta was immediately tended to by athletic trainers from both teams.
 Towels were immediately pressed against his face to help control bleeding.

 After a few minutes, Iannetta was helped to his feet and walked off the field under his power.
-While that’s an encouraging sign, he’ll obviously be undergoing tests to assess if there was more than superficial damage done.
+While that’s an encouraging sign, manager Torey Lovullo cautioned Iannetta would undergo tests to assess if there was more than superficial damage done.

+“Everything was okay,” Lovullo said after the game.
+“He split his lip open and he’s at the hospital right now to get further exams.
+Anytime there’s head trauma, anytime there’s something that hits you in that area, you’re never comfortable until a diagnosis has been made so we’re using every precaution to make sure that he’s okay.”

 The D-Backs went on to win the game 11-4.
 Though before the night was over, Arizona made sure to even the hit batter score by drilling Pirates’ catcher Chris Stewart in the leg.